22-26 Commercial Road,

 Opened as the Empire Theatre on 22nd December 1928 with a production of a new musical “Winona”.
 It was built for the Moss Empires Theatres chain (their last new theatre) and was designed by W. & T. R. Milburn.
 The auditorium is on three levels and bears strong similarity to the Milburn’s other theatres of the period (Festival Theatre, Edinburgh and Dominion Theatre, London).
 The proscenium arch is high and curved with a deep tympanum above.
 The stage is very generous (13.5 mtrs wide 12 mtrs deeps plus good wing space) and equipped to modern standards.
 There are twenty dressing rooms.

-A projection room was part of the original design, but remained largely unused for the first fifteen years of the Empire’s life, but in 1946 it was acquired by Gaumont-British Cinemas, and from 1948 it was renamed Gaumont Theatre, when films became the chief fare although the stage was still often used.
+A projection room was part of the original design and it had been wired for sound by 1934, but remained largely unused for the first fifteen years of the Empire’s life, but in 1946 it was acquired by Gaumont-British Cinemas, and from 1948 it was renamed Gaumont Theatre, when films became the chief fare although the stage was still often used.

 It was given a Grade II Listed building status in 1981, but the huge auditorium became increasing uneconomic for films and the then owners; the Rank Organisation, applied several times for a bingo license.
 This was refused, as there were already several bingo outlets in the city and the Council wished to retain the theatre facility.
 Relations between the Council and Rank became rather acrimonious at times with the owners threatening to simply close the building.
 Eventually Rank pulled out and the Gaumont was sold to the Council who instigated a thorough renovation to the (by now) rather shabby theatre.